 As a counter, the Soviets launched the “Prospective Frontline Fighter” program to develop a highly agile fighter plane with Mach 2+ speed.
 The program concluded with MiG-29 and Su-27.

-The Sukhoi Su-27 (NATO reporting name “Flanker”) is relatively heavier and larger of the two, while both are versatile; capable of performing different combat roles.
-The aircraft is described as supermaneuverable, the ability to perform extreme tactical maneuvers that are not possible by simply adjusting the flight control surfaces, such as flaps, rudder, and air-breaks.
+The Sukhoi Su-27 (NATO reporting name “Flanker”) is relatively heavier and larger of the two, while both are versatile and capable of performing different combat roles.
+The aircraft is known for being supermaneuverable, meaning it can execute highly advanced tactical maneuvers that go beyond what traditional flight control surfaces like flaps, rudder, and air brakes can achieve.

 At an altitude, the maximum airspeed of a Su-27 is 2,500 km/h (Mach 2.35).